ddaras/melony/README.md

 ## Motivation

 I love React, but I hate JSX.
-So I decided to build a simple UI library to build data apps faster without writing a single line of "frontend code".
+So I decided to build a simple UI library to build frontends faster without writing a single line of "frontend code".

 ## Installation